C0Assassin/rb4-to-rb2/README.md

 *  Bruno Mars - 24k Magic
 *  Bruno Mars - Locked Out Of Heaven
 *  Bush - Glycerine
+*  Calling, The - Wherever You Will Go
 *  Capital Cities - Safe and Sound
 *  Chainsmokers, The ft.
 Halsey - Closer
 *  Chainsmokers, The & Coldplay - Something Just Like This